Spark pins blame on TVNZ for Australia-Wales audio woes

 And the finger was pointed at an "international partner" charged with delivering the Spark Sport feed from the US into NZ (which could only have been Akamai, going by Spark's previous comments about its setup).
 In that case, international bandwidth expert and former Telecom manager John Humphrey told the Herald the buck stopped with Spark in terms of technical input and management oversight.

-Can Spark also pass the buck for last night's audio problems, which included cut-outs during the anthems and dual NZ and Welsh commentaries running into each other at the start of the game (some Spark Sport subscribers also complained about delayed audio at various points through the match)?
+Can Spark also pass the buck for last night's audio problems, which included cut-outs during the anthems and dual NZ and Welsh commentaries running into each other at the start of the game?
+(Some Spark Sport subscribers also complained about delayed audio at various points through the match, while there was also a steady drumbeat of complaint from those whose video cutout - the advice from Spark was a "hard reset" or pulling their 'Smart TV's plug out of the wall then plugging it back in).

 Spark said TVNZ had admitted culpability first.
 It was merely relaying that development.